 3. some insight into the different methods of art-historical investigation that have been explored with reference to European art of this period;

 4. some experience in textual analysis relevant to works and theoretical debates from this period;

-5. an ability to discuss European art of this period and demonstrate all these competences through seminar presentations, one coursework essay of 3000 words and an unseen examination;
+5. an ability to discuss European art of this period and demonstrate all these competences through assessments and seminars;

 By the end of the module, students should also have acquired a set of transferable skills, and in particular be able to: